python-jsonschema/jsonschema/docs/validate.rst

         Raises:

-            `jsonschema.exceptions.SchemaError`: if the schema is invalid
+            jsonschema.exceptions.SchemaError: if the schema is invalid

     .. method:: is_type(instance, type)